-- 2-601 Any person found in violation of Chapter 2 of the Douglas County Code three (3) or more times in a 24 (twenty-four) month period shall be declared a Reckless Pet Owner. - 2-602 Any person found in violation of Chapter 2 of the Douglas County Code three (3) or more times in a 24 (twenty-four) month period shall be declared a Reckless Pet Owner. - a) name and address of the person subject to the declaration, and; - b) the description, violation, and convictions that lead to the declaration, and: - c) the name and description of all pets subject to the effects of the declaration, and: - d) instructions on appealing the declaration to the Administrative Hearing Officer. - 2-603 Once declared a Reckless Pet Owner, the person shall not own, keep, possess, or harbor any additional animals for a period of 3 (three) full years from the date of the declaration.
+- 2-601 Any person found in violation of Chapter 2 of the Douglas County Code three or more times in a 24 (twenty-four) month period shall be declared a Reckless Pet Owner. - 2-602 To declare a Reckless Pet Owner, the Enforcement Officer shall serve notice of the declaration in the following format: - a) name and address of the person subject to the declaration, and; - b) the description, violation, and convictions that lead to the declaration, and; - c) the name and description of all pets subject to the effects of the declaration, and: - d) instructions on appealing the declaration to the Douglas County District Court.

+Once declared a Reckless Pet Owner, the person shall not own, keep, possess, or harbor any additional animals for a period of 3 (three) full years from the date of the declaration.
 (Res.
-No. 21-50, Sec.
+No. 24-36, Sec.
 1)